wknudson/startup/notes.md

 I looked more into the bootstrap to understand it better.
 Hopefully in the future I can use it to the full potential.

 Basic setup of my styles sheet.
 Making sure flex is there and media aswell.
+Added a hover function and somewhat copied the styles over to my other pages.

 ```styles
 body {